“But self-employment isn’t a real job …”

 Read more about how to list projects on your resume.

-Self-employment bullet point examples
+Self employment and independent contractor bullet point examples

 If you're stuck on exactly what accomplishments to list under your self employment, here are a few examples to get you started: